-New Hope’s decision to live out its faith in its polices was too much for the OCFS.
-Despite its previous favorable review of the organization, the agency issued an ultimatum to New Hope: violate its religious beliefs or close its adoption services.
-The OCFS took this position even though New Hope receives no public funding.
+New Hope’s decision to care for children according to its faith was too much for OCFS.
+Despite its previous favorable review of New Hope, the agency issued an ultimatum to New Hope: violate its religious beliefs or close its adoption services.
+OCFS took this position even though New Hope receives no public funding.

 When: December 2018—Present

-Now, New Hope’s case is before the U.S. Court of Appeals for the Second Circuit.
+So New Hope appealed its case up to the U.S. Court of Appeals for the Second Circuit.

-And on November 4, the Second Circuit issued an emergency order, so that New Hope could keep its doors open and continue serving families and children while its appeal is being considered.
+On November 4, the Second Circuit issued an emergency order, allowing New Hope to keep its doors open and continue serving families and children while its appeal was being considered.
 The Second Circuit heard oral arguments in New Hope’s case on November 13, 2019.
-The court will ultimately decide whether to reverse the district court’s decision to dismiss the case entirely.

 Where: Syracuse, New York